proventa/aws-postgresql-demo/docs/blog-failover.md

 ## Patroni Failover

-Patroni uses a distributed consensus algorithm, such as etcd, ZooKeeper, or Consul, to elect a leader node among the database cluster nodes.
+Patroni uses a distributed consensus algorithm component, such as etcd, ZooKeeper, or Consul, to elect a leader node among the database cluster nodes.
 The leader node is responsible for handling write requests, while the standby nodes replicate data from the leader to ensure data redundancy.
 If the leader node fails, the standby nodes will elect a new leader and continue to serve write requests.

 ### Case 1: Leader Node Failure